MohamedAboElM3aTy/MohamedAboElM3aTy/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Mobile%20Application%20Developer;Always%20learning%20new%20Tech;Hard%20worker&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 👀 I’m interested in mobile development and improving my skills as a software engineer .
+- 👀 I’m interested in mobile development and improving my skills as a software engineer.
-- 👨‍💻 As a learner , I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As a learner, I'm constantly learning and exploring new technologies to improve my skills.
-- 🌱 I’m currently learning Building mobile apps using flutter framework .
+- 🌱 I’m currently learning Building mobile apps using Flutter framework.
-- 💻 I’m looking to collaborate on learning flutter and dart and contribute on open source projects .
+- 💻 I’m looking to collaborate on learning Flutter and Dart and contribute on open-source projects.

 - 📫 How to reach me: